MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/conceptual-extensions.md

 The cluster extension instance is created as an extension Azure Resource Manager resource (`Microsoft.KubernetesConfiguration/extensions`) on top of the Azure Arc-enabled Kubernetes resource (represented by `Microsoft.Kubernetes/connectedClusters`) in Azure Resource Manager.

-This representation in Azure Resource Manager allows you to author a policy that checks for all Azure Arc-enabled Kubernetes resources with or without a specific cluster extension.
-Once you've determined which clusters are missing the cluster extensions with desired property values, you can remediate these non-compliant resources using Azure Policy.
+This representation in Azure Resource Manager allows you to author a policy that checks for all Azure Arc-enabled Kubernetes resources, with or without a specific cluster extension.
+After you determine which clusters are missing cluster extensions that have specific property values, you can remediate noncompliant resources by using Azure Policy.

-The `config-agent` running in your cluster tracks new and updated extension resources on the Azure Arc-enabled Kubernetes resource.
-The `extensions-manager` agent running in your cluster reads the extension type that needs to be installed, then pulls the associated Helm chart from Azure Container Registry or Microsoft Container Registry and installs it on the cluster.
+The `config-agent` component that runs on your cluster tracks new and updated extension resources on the Azure Arc-enabled Kubernetes resource.
+The `extensions-manager` agent running in your cluster reads the extension type that needs to be installed.
+Then, it pulls the associated Helm chart from Azure Container Registry or Microsoft Container Registry and installs it on the cluster.

-Both the `config-agent` and `extensions-manager` components running in the cluster handle extension instance updates, version updates and extension instance deletion.
+Both the `config-agent` and `extensions-manager` components running in the cluster handle extension instance updates, version updates, and deleting extension instances.
 These agents use the system-assigned managed identity of the cluster to securely communicate with Azure services.

 > [!NOTE]
 > `config-agent` checks for new or updated extension instances on top of Azure Arc-enabled Kubernetes cluster.
-The agents require connectivity for the desired state of the extension to be pulled down to the cluster.
-If agents are unable to connect to Azure, propagation of the desired state to the cluster is delayed.
+The agents require connectivity for the desired state of the extension to be pulled to the cluster.
+If agents can't connect to Azure, propagation of the desired state to the cluster is delayed.
 >
 > Protected configuration settings for an extension instance are stored for up to 48 hours in the Azure Arc-enabled Kubernetes services.
-As a result, if the cluster remains disconnected during the 48 hours after the extension resource was created on Azure, the extension changes from a `Pending` state to `Failed` state.
-To prevent this, we recommend bringing clusters online regularly.
+As a result, if the cluster remains disconnected during the 48 hours after the extension resource is created in Azure, the extension changes from a `Pending` state to a `Failed` state.
+To prevent this, we recommend that you bring clusters online regularly.

 > [!IMPORTANT]
 > Currently, Azure Arc-enabled Kubernetes cluster extensions aren't supported on ARM64-based clusters, except for [Flux (GitOps)](conceptual-gitops-flux2.md).
 To [install and use other cluster extensions](extensions.md), the cluster must have at least one node of operating system and architecture type `linux/amd64`.